LGBTQ rights in the Philippines: Precolonial period

 Priestesses, or babaylan, held positions of authority as religious leaders or healers in some precolonial Philippine societies.
 Cross-dressing males sometimes took on the role of the female babaylan.

 The babaylan, also called katalonan, bayoguin, bayok, agi-ngin, asog, bido and binabae depending on the ethnic group of the region, held important positions in the community.
 They were the spiritual leaders of the Filipino communities, tasked with responsibilities pertaining to rituals, agriculture, science, medicine, literature and other forms of knowledge that the community needed.
 In the absence of a datu, the babaylan could take charge of the whole community.

 The role of the babaylan was mostly associated with women, but male babaylans also existed.
 Early historical accounts record the existence of male babaylans who wore feminine clothes and took the demeanor of a woman.
 Anatomy was not the only basis for gender.
 Being male or female was based primarily on occupation, appearance, actions and sexuality.
 A male babaylan could partake in romantic and sexual relations with other men without being judged by society.

 Precolonial society accepted gender-crossing and transvestism as part of their culture.
 Rituals and trances performed by the babaylan mirrored the reunification of the opposites, the male and female.
 They believed that by doing this they would be able to exhibit spiritual potency, which would be used for healing spiritual brokenness.
 Outside this task, male babaylans sometimes indulged in homosexual relations.
-Additionally, many stories from indigenous oral literature exemplified the representation of LGBT characters through deities and the like.
+Additionally, many stories from indigenous oral literature exemplified the representation of LGBTQ characters through deities and the like.

 During the Islamization of southwest Mindanao, barangays and states influenced by Islam expelled the belief of homosexual acceptance, resulting to discrimination of queer people despite the social participation and contribution of queer folks in their fields of expertise.
 Nevertheless, states and barangays that were not Islamized continued to practice acceptance on homosexuality and gender-bending cultures and belief systems.